How do we restructure ourselves after a partnership?

 My husband and I own an LLC (an interactive shop) that we were just starting to get off the ground.
 Then an established, yet small (6 employees) advertising firm offered to give us health insurance, help with payroll, taxes, etc. if we joined their partnership and expanded their current offering.
 We now need to decide how to handle restructuring.
 They have two partners--33 percent and 67 percent owners.
 What are our options to buy in, use sweat equity, etc?
 I am also interested to hear about different profit/risk sharing scenarios.
 Can you help me understand what our options are?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Well, that's a complex question, but I'll try to give a simple answer.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Well, that's a complex question, but I'll try to give a simple answer.
 Generally an LLC is a much preferred structure over a partnership because it gives far more legal protection and a far more marketable asset when the business is built.